AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 ## Entities Management

-The @ref ecstasy::Entities resource is the container of the registry entities informations.
+The @ref ecstasy::Entities "Entities" resource is the container of the registry entities informations.
 It is designed to be used within a registry and doesn't make sense alone.
 This resource only manage the _lifetime_ of the entities.
 Meaning it only knows if an entity exist, if it is alive or killed etc...
 It has no knowledge about the entity components.

 An entity is in fact only an identifier, an index, it doesn't really contains components.
 To keep track of the entities and their status, two @ref util::BitSet and a @ref std::vector are used.